-One evening last year I had a class at Sofia University in a classroom full of young and eager to learn students, most of them already working in different IT companies… As I was going to speak at a conference the next day and the topic was regarding the Scrum Master maturity growth, we decided it’s a good idea to practice the talk together.
+One evening last year I had a class at Sofia University in a classroom full of young and eager-to-learn students, most of them already working in different IT companies… As I was going to speak at a conference the next day and the topic was regarding the Scrum Master’s maturity growth, we decided it was a good idea to practice the talk together.
 After I presented all the cool stuff I had prepared, I was curious about the feedback and what the students had understood about the evolution of a Scrum Master, but at some point, a student very honestly asked me:

 Hmm, ok!
 But really, what do you do the whole day?